Updated 2026 Regulations Airbnb Booking.com

 ?
 People Also Ask

-What happens if I rent my apartment without a tourist license in Spain?
+What happens if I rent my apartment without a tourist licence in Spain?

 What is SES.HOSPEDAJES and who must register?